-The hot season will be here soon.
-So, this is the best time to buy a fan or even better, a Rechargeable Fan.
+The hot season is here.
+The best time to buy an electric fan is before the heat comes.
+However, right timing or not, if you are feeling the heat, you will need to buy a fan or even better, a Rechargeable Fan.
 Here we provide a guide on buying a rechargeable fan.

-Due to the epileptic power supply and situation in this part of this country and elsewhere, the popularity, adoption, sales, and patronage of rechargeable fans are snowballing.
+Due to the epileptic power supply and the heat that comes with the dry season or summer, the popularity, adoption, sales, and patronage of rechargeable fans are snowballing.

 Nigeria and some other part of the West Africa (and Africa at large) is known to be hot zones — climate-wise.
 The need to stay “cool” and refreshed in hot weather conditions is one of the many reason why a good number of people have resorted to equipping their households, and workplace, with rechargeable fans.